See previous ‘This Day in History’ here.

 - Dara Shukoh authored many books and his most famous one is “Majma-ul-Bahrain”.
 It means ‘The confluence of the two seas’ and is a comparative study of Vedanta and Sufism.

-- He established a library which is still standing in Delhi and maintained by the Archaeological Survey of India.
+- He established a library that is still standing in Delhi and maintained by the Archaeological Survey of India.
 He also commissioned many paintings and architectural wonders.

 - Shah Jahan greatly favoured him over his other sons and this led to animosity between Dara and his brother Aurangzeb.
 Aurangzeb was a better military commander.